danielricci/Checkers/README.md

 - A draw occurs if both players have only one king left
 - A player wins when it has captured all of the opposing teams pieces
 - A player wins when its opposing teams pieces can no longer move

+<h1>Releases</h1>

+<h3>checkers-1.0.1-release May November 20 2017</h3>
+- Fixed a bug where king checker piece moves were not being properly calculated
+- Capturing the opposing king checker piece will no longer award it to you

+<h3>checkers-1.0.0-release July 11, 2016</h3>
+This release is the first official version of the game